WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 14. WProofreader Plugin Settings Pages.

 == Changelog ==
+= 2.5 - 2019-07-29 =
+* Enabled spelling and grammar check in the Meta description fields of Yoast SEO plugin.
+* Enabled support of Custom Post Types using the “wproofreader_add_cpt“ filter.

 = 2.4 - 2019-04-15 =
 * Added a new option “Disable WProofreader Badge” to the plugin settings which allows disabling an orange badge button.
 If disabled, the orange badge won’t appear in each editable box on the page.
 Users will see only underlined spelling and grammar errors that were detected by WProofreader.
 * Fixed the issue with “Uncaught TypeError” in the browser console which appeared after the update of the event system in the WProofreader core.